 Our favorite trailhead, East Lovenia base, includes a wicked steep section, nicknamed the ‘stairmaster’, where you’ll conquer 1,000 feet in just .3 miles.
 But we can’t complain because nature’s stairmaster is way better than the ones at the gym!
 Once you’ve conquered that altitude monster you’ll experience a much calmer hike to the peak, and after you reach the top you can see 13 of Utah’s 17 13-ers to the east and their stunning slopes.

 5. Tokewanna Peak

-Hiking one of Utah’s tallest peaks isn’t typically a single day adventure.
+Hiking one of Utah’s tallest peaks aren’t typically a single day adventure.
 Most summits require a multi-day backpacking adventure.
 But what’s not to love about a multi-day hike that lets you enjoy Utah’s peaks and impressive surrounding scenery?
-Regardless of the time it takes you, each of these Utah 13-ers provides a beautiful and challenging adventure for every kind of weekend warriors.
+Regardless of the time, it takes you, each of these Utah 13-ers provides a beautiful and challenging adventure for every kind of weekend warriors.